roomate/2D-Ising-Model/README.md

 ## Example

 This section list several GIF illutrates some interesting properties of the Ising model in 2 dimensions.
 I average over $100$ (and not $1000$) iterations in the gif though.
 With the default values, $T\_c \approx 657 K$.
-Keep in mind that in practice, you need to wait enough iterations to reach a thermodynamic equilibrium.
+Keep in mind that in practice, you need to wait enough iterations to let it relax and reach a thermodynamic equilibrium.

 - Case 1: No magnetic field and $T = 300 K < T\_c$.
 You observe that the material ends up acquiring magnetization.